Community and Service

 Mrs. Sabrina McCartney is the MYP Coordinator for grades 6 - 10.

 The CAS requirement is a fundamental part of the Diploma Programme and takes seriously the importance of life outside the world of scholarship, providing a refreshing counterbalance to academic studies.

 Creativity is interpreted broadly to include a wide range of arts activities as well as the creativity students demonstrate in designing and implementing service projects.

 Activity can include not only participation in individual and team sports but also taking part in expeditions and in local or international projects.

 Service encompasses a host of community and social service activities.
 Some examples include helping children with special needs, visiting hospitals and working with refugees or homeless people.

 Students are expected to be involved in CAS activities for the equivalent of at least three hours each week during the two years of the Diploma Programme.

 A system of self-evaluation encourages students to reflect on the benefits of CAS participation to themselves and to others, and to evaluate the understanding and insights acquired.

-Mrs. Sabrina McCartney is the CAS Coordinator for students in grades 11 and 12.
+Mrs. Nancy Hsu is the CAS Coordinator for students in grades 11 and 12.